 Hannah - "I could quite happily holiday again and again in Norfolk!"

-"The place I'd choose to holiday in England forever would be Norfolk, more specifically the northern part around Hunstanton.
+"The place I'd choose would be Norfolk, more specifically the northern part around Hunstanton.
 It's absolutely beautiful up there and the beaches still have their wildness unlike southern UK beaches and Cornwall.
 Even on a busy summer's day the beaches aren't too packed!